hantsy/spring-reactive-sample/docs/data-neo4j.md

 > NOTE: If you are from SDN Rx,  adding a transaction manager is a must now.

-Use  a  `CommandLineRunner` bean to initialize some sample data.
+Add a `CommandLineRunner` bean to initialize some sample data.
 Here we use `PostRepository` to insert two `Post` sample data.

 ```java
 @Component